ravenoak/django-mindwiki/README.md

 # django-mindwiki

-`django-mindwiki`, or just 'MindWiki', is a Django App intended to be a Personal Wiki.
+`django-mindwiki`, or just 'MindWiki', is a Django App intended to be a Personal Wiki and Second Brain.
+Some inspiration has been taken from https://fortelabs.co/blog/basboverview/

 # Quick start